Franko Kovačević: FC Cincinnati (loan)

 On 12 October 2020, it was announced that Kovačević would be loaned out to FC Cincinnati of Major League Soccer for the remainder of the 2020 season with an option to extend through 2021.

 Pafos

 On 5 August 2021, Kovačević signed with Cypriot side Pafos.

 Domžale

 On 12 August 2022, Kovačević joined Slovenian PrvaLiga side Domžale on a three-year contract.

+Wehen Wiesbaden

+On 3 August 2023, Kovačević returned to Germany and signed with Wehen Wiesbaden in 2.
+Bundesliga.

+On 10 July 2024, Kovačević joined Gangwon in South Korea on loan.

+Celje

+On 14 June 2025, he signed a three-year contract with Celje in Slovenia.